ga-wdi-lessons/express-intro/readme.md

 - List common reasons Javascript is used for server applications
 - Compare and contrast Javascript in the browser vs JS on the server
-- Compare and contrast express.js to Rails / Sinatra.
+- Compare and contrast Express.js to Rails / Sinatra.
 - Use `npm` to manage project dependencies
 - Use `module.exports` and `require` to organize code
-- Use Handlebars templates to simplify rendering in express
+- Use Handlebars templates to simplify rendering in Express
 - Use and configure middleware, e.g. body-parser to handle form submissions
 - Link to static assets in an Express application